Trying to match the furniture in your home?

 Mixing and Matching: When To Change It Up

-Knowing when to mix vs. match can be tricky.
-There are lots of different styles and color combinations available, but sometimes you’ll be going for a vibe that vibes with what you already have.
+Knowing when to mix vs. match furniture can be tricky.
+There are lots of different styles and color combinations available, but sometimes you’ll be going for a style that vibes with what you already have.
 For example, you may want matching sets in your living room, but you’re okay with the mix and match concept in the den or bedroom.

 It’s always going to be totally up to you whether you want to mix or match.
 Just keep trying different ideas until you find what’s right for you and your style.

 While you’re shopping around for furniture, you’re bound to find a few different colors and inspiration pieces that you like.
 Thankfully you don’t have to stick to just one color.
 Instead, there are three main ways to match your furniture by the color that include mixing patterns and matching colors:

 - Stick with one color family: match all of the pieces in a room with the same color family.
 For more info on color families and how they work, read Picking a Color Scheme.

 - Mix different colors: match furniture of a few different colors, but keep them different enough to add some creativity to the room.
 Sometimes this is more dramatic than other times, but overall the idea here is mixing similar color families.

 - Match one color: match all pieces in a room with the same hue but still contrast the final color.
 This often looks like different shades of the same color.